 Lower Leg Pain.

-There are other causes, and the importance in making a diagnosis is vital, I broadly group these other diagnoses into power supply, blood supply, muscle or bone.
+There are other causes, and the importance in making a diagnosis is vital, I broadly group these other diagnoses into the “Power supply”, “Blood supply”, “Muscle enzyme” or “bone stress changes”.
 The nerve supply from the back can be irritated by facet joint osteoarthritis, or a bulging lumbar disc, and a lumbar MRI scan can help us rule these out.
 More distally, the power supply as it passes around the proximal tibiofibular joint can cause irritation of the common peroneal nerve, more often this causes some weakness in dorsiflexion, but can be ruled out using nerve conduction studies. case for longer disk or modestly around that figure in the case of common perineal nerve.

 With respect to the blood supply, either again this can be proximal at the femoral artery, or distally in popliteal artery entrapment syndrome.
 Here, duplex arteriogram and measurement of ABPIs can rule out the diagnosis.
-Muscle causes can include compartment syndrome where intra compartmental pressure measurement can be performed, and rarer metabolic causes where muscle biposy is needed.
+Muscle causes can include compartment syndrome , either post trauma, or in eosinophilic fasciitis, whereto compartment is thickened, and where intra compartmental pressure measurement can be performed, and rarer metabolic causes where muscle biposy is needed.
 We cannot rule out bony causes such as periostitis or stress fracture must not be missed